buildbot/buildbot/master/docs/manual/worker-transition.rst

       If they are private, then no fallback should be provided and they change shouldn't be documented.

-    * Thorough tests for old modules imports are not yet written (import of old-named modules is done in tests, but expected warning for deprecated module import is not tested yet).

     * Test that module reloading works and doesn't produce more warnings than it should.